By Laurrel Allison 02/08/2018

 So far, I have six (soon to be seven) tattoos.
-Of these tattoos, Of those, I’ve got two (soon to be three) hand-poked masterpieces done by none other than the famed Matthew “Mattie” Elliott of Cape Town.
+Of those, I’ve got two (soon to be three) hand-poked masterpieces done by none other than the famed Matthew “Mattie” Elliott of Cape Town.

 Luckily for me, Karin Mostert not only did my first few tattoos but also filled me in on what to expect.
 And for hand-poked tattoos?
 Do they heal differently than tattoos created with the aide of a machine?
 For the most part, no. But there are a few small differences.